lesserwhirls/netchdf/Readme.md

 #### Compare with HDF5 data model
 * Creation order is ignored
-* Not including symbolic links in a group, as these point to an existing dataset (variable)
+* We dont include symbolic links in a group, as these point to an existing dataset (variable)
 * Opaque: hdf5 makes arrays of Opaque all the same size, which gives up some of its usefulness.
 If theres a need, we will allow Opaque(*) indicating that the sizes can vary.
 * Attributes can be of type REFERENCE, with value the full path name of the referenced dataset.

 #### Compare with HDF4 data model
-* All data access is unified under the netchdf API
+* All data access is unified under the netchdf API.

 #### Compare with HDF-EOS data model
 * The _StructMetadata_ ODL is gathered and applied to the file header metadata as well as possible.